decoy-school/school-site/src/main-pages/COVID-19.md

 **Confirmatory PCR tests**

 If parents/carers have a positive LFD test result, they should self-isolate in line with the [stay at home guidance for households with possible or confirmed coronavirus (COVID-19) infection](https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infection).
-They will also need to [get a free PCR test to check if they have COVID-19](https://www.gov.uk/get-coronavirus-test).
-Whilst awaiting the PCR result, the individual should continue to self-isolate.
+Whilst awaiting a PCR result, if symptomatic, the individual should continue to self-isolate.

 If the PCR test is taken within 2 days of the positive lateral flow test, and is negative, it overrides the self-test LFD test and the pupil can return to school, as long as the individual doesn’t have COVID-19 symptoms.